asiekierka/gbsenpai/README.md

 ## Compatibility

-gbsenpai should be currently compatible with source exports made in GB Studio v2.0.0-beta5.
-Support for older or newer versions is not guaranteed; v3alpha is currently unsupported.
+gbsenpai should be compatible with source exports made in GB Studio v2.0.0-beta5.
+Other versions are currently not supported.

 ## Porting your game